Cangaço: Volantes and monkeys

-The volantes were a small and special band of troops—around twenty to sixty—from every state of the Brazilian federation, formed by the government Law-Enforcement agencies sent to seek and destroy the cangaceiros.
-The cangaceiros often referred to them as "monkeys", because of their brown uniforms and their willingness to obey their orders.
+The volantes were a small and special band of troops—around twenty to sixty—from every state of the Brazilian federation, formed by the government law-enforcement agencies sent to seek and destroy the cangaceiros.
+The cangaceiros often referred to them as "monkeys", because of their brown uniforms and their willingness to obey their superiors' orders.
 Some of them carried modern Hotchkiss machine guns, weapons that the cangaceiros quickly learned to fear—but were always willing to steal for their own use.

 Cangaceiro style

 The cangaceiros had very specific notions of how to behave and dress.
 First of all, most of them knew how to sew quite well.
 Living in the desert lands of the northeast of Brazil, they had to survive amidst spiky dry bushes.
 Despite the heat during the day, the cangaceiros preferred to wear leather clothing, embellished with all kinds of coloured ribbons and metal pieces.

 They also used leather gloves with coins and other pieces of metal sewn onto them, almost like armour but with decorative purposes.

-Because of the heat and the absence of water some cangaceiros -–especially Lampião-– wore French perfume.
+Because of the heat and the absence of water, some cangaceiros -–especially Lampião-– wore French perfume.
 They often stole it from rich people's houses, but usually paid for it if obtained from small shopkeepers, and used it in large quantities.